-As stay-at-home orders have been in place for almost two months now, most of us have likely not gone anywhere of significance.
+As stay-at-home orders have been in place for multiple months now, most of us have likely not gone anywhere of significance.
 Consequently, quite a few of us have reached the point of needing to get out of the house, for anything at all -- a simple drive around the neighborhood or to pick up drive-through orders.
 Even grocery store trips seem like a treat these days.

 During an interview with one of our clients - a father of two kids, ages 13 and 17 - we were told a story about our client's oldest child.
 He laughed as he talked about how his wife will simply start the sentence “I need…” before the 17-year-old has the car keys in hand and heads out to the grocery store.
 His daughter is so anxious for something to do or somewhere to go, that a trip to the grocery store sounds like fun.